 Protecting our next generation from melanoma skin cancer

 Our mission is to eliminate melanoma-related deaths.
-With an emphasis on early detection strategies, we've chosen K-12 educational outreach as a critical method to spread awareness of melanoma.
+With an emphasis on early detection strategies, we've chosen high school educational outreach as a critical method to spread awareness of melanoma.
 With the help of this next generation of Oregonians, we can have the greatest impact and in turn save lives.